 I am also relieved that my boys have recess together and their classrooms are next door to one another.
 I have encouraged Will to look out for Drew on the playground and on the bus.

 With every venture in life, not only are there the joys but also the challenges.
 I can see the not so pleasant aspects of the institutionalization of education.
 When you have to feed the masses, you have to create a program that is geared to the average/basic student.
 The program is also created to operate efficiently, and they hope effectively.
 Children are taught to quickly conform.
 Children become a cog in the wheel.
 They either learn to work cohesively with the whole or they get “kicked out” so to speak.
 It’s the job of teachers to not only run an efficient program but to get the average child to learn the average material.
 The difficulty is for the teacher to still be able to deal with the child whose temperament or abilities don’t fit into the average scenario.
 It’s also a challenge to teachers to still see the individual needs, personalities of their students.
-To cohere their teaching and interactions based on each individual student.

 This is where homeschooling has a great advantage.
 No one knows her child as best as the mother, unless the mother is horribly selfish, immature, or abusive.
 In the home environment, the educational program can be based around the child’s needs and abilities.
 In homeschooling, you can work around the child; rather, than having the child work around the school’s program.